tstack/lnav/docs/source/formats.rst

   :%i: Milliseconds from the epoch.
   :%6: Microseconds from the epoch.
   :%9: Nanoseconds from the epoch.
+  :%2: Picoseconds from the epoch.
+Precision past nanoseconds is dropped.

+  A :code:`%f` right after :code:`%i` or :code:`%6` is read as a fraction of a millisecond or microsecond, so :code:`12345.9` with the format :code:`%i.%f` is 12.3459 seconds.

+  The conversions that count from the epoch also work for timestamps that are relative to the start of a run, like in a simulation log.
+A time before 1979-07-05 (300,000,000 seconds) is displayed as-is instead of being converted to local time.

+  The :code:`-` flag from glibc, for example :code:`%-d`, reads a number without padding.
+It can be used with :code:`%d`, :code:`%m`, :code:`%H`, :code:`%I`, :code:`%M`, and :code:`%S`.

 :convert-to-local-time: If :code:`true`, timestamps are converted to the local time zone before being displayed.
 This is useful for log formats